netbriler/aiogram-peewee-template/README.md

 $ make run
 # or only make
 $ make

-# database migration
-$ docker-compose exec bot alembic upgrade head
-# or if you have make you can simply type
-$ make db_update
 ```
 if you are using webhook you should <a href="https://github.com/netbriler/aiogram-peewee-template/blob/master/docker-compose.yml#L8">uncomment ports line</a> in `docker-compose.yml`
 ### Manage bot container